djunicode/umlsc-2021/index.md

 ### **Grading**

 The purpose of this course is to help you learn machine learning.
-The purpose of the assignments is to help you learn by giving you structured opportunities for practice.
+The purpose of the project and midterm is to help you learn by giving you structured opportunities for practice.
 The purpose of grading is primarily to give you feedback, distinguishing what you did well on from what you should work on improving.

-If you believe that particular assignment has been incorrectly graded, tell us as soon as possible.
+If you believe that particular submission has been incorrectly graded, tell us as soon as possible.
 As a final word of advice, "what is the least amount of work I need to do in order to get the grade I want?" is a much worse way to approach higher education than "how can I learn the most from this class and from my teachers?".

 <br>